PGD-based optimization of 3D bobsleigh track centerlines from 2D centerlines for simulation applications: Model Verification

 \subsection{Track with Real 2D Plane Data}

-Since some studies include real 2D plane data for a limited number of tracks \cite{bi:6}, this data can be used for solving the optimization problem.
+Since some studies include real 2D plane data for a limited number of tracks \citep{bi:6}, this data can be used for solving the optimization problem.
 The generated track data are then compared with the actual track data from the studies.
-In this section, the impact of the track's ascent sections on the results is not considered.
-Therefore, only the data from the track's descent sections are used for track generation and comparison analysis.
-In addition, the generation of the track centerline is a non-convex optimization problem, which may have multiple local optima.
-As a result, the algorithm may converge to different solutions in different runs.
-While the overall trend of the generated centerlines remains consistent, local variations may occur between runs.
-This characteristic enables the generation of diverse track designs, providing multiple alternative options for practical use and enhancing the flexibility and applicability of track design.
-Therefore, three random results are generated each time for comparing with the actual track centerline.
+Due to the fact that the actual track height difference parameter that can be obtained can only be reflected in the descending section of the track, and the descending section of the track is the key factor affecting the competition results.
+Therefore, in this section, the impact of the track's final ascent sections on the results is not considered.